Matrix completion: Gradient descent

 In Step 3, the space of candidate matrices $X,\;Y$ can be reduced by noticing that the inner minimization problem has the same solution for $(X,Y)$ as for $(XQ,YR)$ where $Q$ and $R$ are orthonormal $r$ by $r$ matrices.
-Then gradient descent can be performed over the cross product of two Grassman manifolds.
+Then gradient descent can be performed over the cross product of two Grassmann manifolds.
 If $r \ll m,\;n$ and the observed entry set is in the order of $nr\log n$, the matrix returned by Step 3 is exactly $M$.
 Then the algorithm is order optimal, since we know that for the matrix completion problem to not be underdetermined the number of entries must be in the order of $nr\log n$.

 Alternating least squares minimization

 Alternating minimization represents a widely applicable and empirically successful approach for finding low-rank matrices that best fit the given data.
 For example, for the problem of low-rank matrix completion, this method is believed to be one of the most accurate and efficient, and formed a major component of the winning entry in the Netflix problem.
 In the alternating minimization approach, the low-rank target matrix is written in a bilinear form: